whoatemycookie/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 ### Load Libraries

 Below are the neccessary libraries that we require for this review and the following lessons in this course.
+They are already installed on your machines so go ahead an load them using the following code:

 ~~~